 A former member of the USA Women’s National Goalball Team and two-time Paralympic medalist, Marybai has transitioned to using her voice as an athlete to inform programming and development efforts across USABA’s sports.
-She oversees many aspects of event planning, coordination, and outreach, focusing on continuing and growing programs.
-A psychology graduate from the University of Utah, Marybai comes to USABA after working in community outreach and marketing in Fort Wayne, Ind., assisting an organization in social media management and content creation.
+She won a bronze medal at the Rio 2016 Paralympic Games and followed that up with a silver medal at the Tokyo 2020 Games.
+Marybai oversees many aspects of event planning, coordination, and outreach, focusing on continuing and growing programs, including serving as a liaison with the USABA Sport Ambassador program which began in 2022.
+A psychology graduate from the University of Utah, she came to USABA after working in community outreach and marketing in Fort Wayne, Ind., assisting an organization in social media management and content creation.
 Marybai spends her days off painting, rock climbing, hiking, camping, paddle boarding, and assisting local nonprofits as a volunteer photographer.

 Email Marybai: firstname.lastname@example.org